 Only one nomination is required for a mentor to be considered for the award.
 If there are multiple nomination letters, one of the nominators must indicate they are the primary nominator.
 The primary nominator must be a present or former Berkeley student (undergraduate or graduate).
 Associate nominators can include postdocs, faculty, staff, or consist of jointly written letters.

-Nominators must submit their nomination through this form.
-The deadline has been extended to Friday, January 28, 2022, 11:59 p.m.
+Nominators must submit their nomination through this form (closed as of deadline).
+The deadline is Friday, February 16th, 2024, 11:59 p.m.

 Previous Graduate Student Peer Mentor Awards Winners